 The law requires police to provide for protection of domestic violence survivors and their minor children and mandates the establishment of chambers in the High Court with exclusive jurisdiction over cases of violence against women and girls.
+According to the minister of women, in 2020 the High Court of Ouagadougou heard more than 120 rape cases, 43 cases of assault, and 18 abduction cases of young girls.
 The law requires all police and gendarmerie units to designate officers to assist women affected or threatened by gender-based violence and to respond to emergencies; however, some units had not complied by year’s end.
 It also mandates the creation of care and protection centers in each commune for gender-based violence survivors and a government support fund for their care.
 The centers receive survivors on an emergency basis, offer them security, provide support services (including medical and psychosocial support), and, when possible, refer them to court.

 The government continued to fund and operate a toll-free number to receive anonymous reports of the practice.
-The government continued to fund the Permanent Secretariat of the National Council for the Fight against the Practice of Excision, which reported that as of August, 3,090 villages had agreed to cease practicing excision.
-The council strengthened the skills of regional coordinators of women’s associations in the fight against excision through training.
-The government also provided training to 2,500 health workers to strengthen their skills in caring for FGM/C-related medical complications.
-On July 14, President Kabore spoke with representatives of youth from the 13 regions of the country engaged in the fight against FGM/C.
+The government continued to fund the Permanent Secretariat of the National Council for the Fight against the Practice of Excision.
+The council strengthened the skills of regional coordinators of women’s associations in the campaign against excision through training.
+The government also provided training to hundreds of health workers to strengthen their skills in caring for FGM/C-related medical complications.
+On July 14, President Kabore spoke with representatives of youth from the 13 regions of the country engaged in the campaign.

-Sexual Harassment: The law provides for sentences of three months to one year in prison and a substantial monetary fine or conviction of sexual harassment; the maximum penalty applies if the perpetrator is a relative or in a position of authority, or if the victim is “vulnerable.”
+Sexual Harassment: The law provides for sentences of three months to one year in prison and a substantial monetary fine for conviction of sexual harassment; the maximum penalty applies if the perpetrator is a relative or in a position of authority, or if the survivor is “vulnerable.”
 The government was ineffective in enforcing the law.
-Owing to social taboos, victims rarely reported sexual harassment.
+Owing to social taboos, survivors rarely reported sexual harassment.

-Discrimination: Although the law generally provides the same legal status and rights for women as for men–including under family, labor, property, and inheritance laws–discrimination frequently occurred.
-Labor laws provide that all workers–men and women alike–should receive equal pay for equal working conditions, qualifications, and performance.
+Discrimination: Although the law generally provides the same legal status and rights for women as for men, including under family, labor, property, and inheritance laws, discrimination frequently occurred.
+Labor laws provide that all workers, male and female, should receive equal pay for equal working conditions, qualifications, and performance.
 Women nevertheless generally received lower pay for equal work, had less education, and owned less property.
 There were legal restrictions on women’s employment under certain working conditions and in the same occupations and industries as men.

 Although the law provides equal property and inheritance rights for women and men, land tenure practices emphasized family and communal land requirements more than individual ownership rights.
 As a result, authorities often denied women the right to own property, particularly real estate.
 Many citizens, particularly in rural areas, held to traditional beliefs that did not recognize inheritance rights for women and regarded a woman as property that could be inherited upon her husband’s death.

 The government conducted media campaigns to change attitudes toward women.
-It sponsored a number of community outreach efforts and awareness campaigns to promote women’s rights.
+It sponsored several community outreach efforts and awareness campaigns to promote women’s rights.